History of film: New techniques

 Atmospheric inserts were developed in Europe in the late 1910s.
 This kind of shot is one in a scene which neither contains any of the characters in the story, nor is a Point of View shot seen by one of them.
 An early example is when Maurice Tourneur directed The Pride of the Clan (1917), in which there is a series of shots of waves beating on a rocky shore to demonstrate the harsh lives of the fishing folk.
 Maurice Elvey's Nelson; The Story of England's Immortal Naval Hero (1919) has a symbolic sequence dissolving from a picture of Kaiser Wilhelm II to a peacock, and then to a battleship.

 By 1914, continuity cinema was the established mode of commercial cinema.
 One of the advanced continuity techniques involved an accurate and smooth transition from one shot to another.
 Cutting to different angles within a scene also became well-established as a technique for dissecting a scene into shots in American films.
 If the direction of the shot changes by more than ninety degrees, it is called a reverse-angle cutting.
 The leading figure in the full development of reverse-angle cutting was Ralph Ince in his films, such as The Right Girl and His Phantom Sweetheart.

 The use of flash-back structures continued to develop in this period, with the usual way of entering and leaving a flash-back being through a dissolve.
-The Vitagraph company's The Man That Might Have Been (William J. Humphrey, 1914), is even more complex, with a series of reveries and flash-backs that contrast the protagonist's real passage through life with what might have been, if his son had not died.
+The Vitagraph Company's The Man That Might Have Been (William J. Humphrey, 1914), is even more complex, with a series of reveries and flash-backs that contrast the protagonist's real passage through life with what might have been, if his son had not died.

 After 1914, cross cutting between parallel actions came to be used – more so in American films than in European ones.
 Cross-cutting was used to get new effects of contrast, such as the cross-cut sequence in Cecil B. DeMille's The Whispering Chorus (1918), in which a supposedly dead husband is having a liaison with a Chinese prostitute in an opium den, while simultaneously his unknowing wife is being remarried in church.

 Silent film tinting, too, gained popularity during these periods.
 Amber tinting meant daytime, or vividly-lit nighttime, blue tints meant dawn or dimly-lit night, red tinting represented fire scenes, green tinting meant a mysterious atmosphere, and brown tints (aka sepia toning) were used usually for full-length films instead of individual scenes.
 D.W.
-Griffiths' groundbreaking epic, The Birth of a Nation, the famous 1920 film Dr. Jekyll and Mr. Hyde, and the Robert Wiene epic from the same year, The Cabinet of Dr. Caligari, are some notable examples of tinted silent films.
+Griffiths' The Birth of a Nation (1915), John S. Robertson's Dr. Jekyll and Mr. Hyde (1920), and the Robert Wiene's The Cabinet of Dr. Caligari (1920) are some notable examples of tinted silent films.